Haothai1/ZeroCostCloset/README.md

 1. **Clone** the repository: `git clone [REPOSITORY LINK]`
 2. **Launch**: Open `index.html` in your favorite web browser and start exploring your virtual closet!

-## :raising_hand: How to Contribute
-Got ideas to make ZeroCostCloset even better?
-We'd love to collaborate with you!
-Check out our contributing guidelines for more information on how you can be a part of this exciting journey.

-## :page_facing_up: License
-This project is under the [LICENSE NAME].
-Feel free to explore, modify, and distribute, keeping in line with this license.

-## :heart: Show Your Support
-Loved ZeroCostCloset?
-Give us a star on [GitHub](REPOSITORY LINK) and share with your friends!

 ---